As you know, Suzanne is hot.

-Starring in a number of independent films and web series, she has been seen in film and comedy festivals including World of Comedy International Film Festival and Giggleshorts International Film Festival in Toronto, The Guerilla Film Festival in Tribeca, and The Los Angeles Film Festival.
+She has starred in a number of independent films and web series that have gone to several film and comedy festivals including World of Comedy International Film Festival and Giggleshorts International Film Festival in Toronto, The Guerilla Film Festival in Tribeca, and The Los Angeles Film Festival.

 In television, Sole appeared as Shirley Partridge in VH1’s pilot, The New Partridge Family, written and produced by Bill Oakley and Josh Weinstein for Sony Television, and has co-starred in NBC’s Chicago PD, Joey, TBS pilot What News?; It’s So Over on the E!
 Network; and Lifetime’s Strong Medicine.